Phone: (919) 966-0400

 - B. Davis, M. Foskey, J. Rosenman, L. Goyal, S. Chang, and S. Joshi.
 Automatic segmentation of intra-treatment CT images for adaptive radiation therapy of the prostate.
 In Medical Image Computing and Computer-Assisted Intervention, Lecture Notes in Computer Science 3749, 442–450 (2005)

 - Sha Chang, Timothy Cullip, Katharin Deschesne, Elisabeth Miller, Julian Rosenman.
 Compensators: An alternative IMRT delivery technique.
-Journal of Applied Clinical Medical Physics, Vol. 5(3), pp15 –36 (2004) (Nominated as the best paper of the journal in 2004)
+Journal of Applied Clinical Medical Physics, Vol. 5(3), pp15–36 (2004) (Nominee for best paper of the journal in 2004)

 - Shiva D, Cullip T, Tracton G, Chang S, Marks L, Abscher M, Rosenman J. Beam orientation selection for intensity-modulated radiation therapy based on target equivalent uniform dose maximization.
 Int.
 J. Radiation Oncology Biol.
 Phys.
 Vol. 55(1), pp 215-224 (2003)